 What does minus mean in hockey betting odds and lines?

 A minus (-) sign in NHL betting indicates the team (or odds) that are favored to win.

 When you see a negative number in a betting line on an NHL game, it means that you are giving odds to the sportsbook.
-Say you were wagering at BetStars and you played the Nashville Predators to beat the Winnipeg Jets, and the moneyline on the Predators was -135.
+Say you were wagering at PointsBet on the Nashville Predators vs Winnipeg Jets game with the following odds:

-First of all, this indicates that BetStars has listed the Predators as the favorites to win the game from the Jets.
+In this example, PointsBet has listed the Predators as the favorites to win the game.
 Moneylines are based on $100 increments.
 In a negative moneyline such as this one, the -135 means that you would be required to wager $135 on the Predators if you desired to finish the game with a profit of $100 on your bet.

 The moneyline isn’t the only place in an NHL betting line where negative numbers are going to appear.
-You will also see minus numbers next to one team in the puck line, but you might be surprised where you see these digits.
+You might also see a line that looks something like this: